 The most important way to engage employees is to provide them with opportunities to learn and develop new competencies.
 Research suggests that lifelong learning contributes to higher performance and happiness.

 A happy employee is not always a productive employee.
 Higher performance relates when highly engaged employees are challenged and given the skills to grow and develop within their chosen career path, they are more likely to be energized by new opportunities.

 As said by Alvin Toffler, “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn and relearn.”.
 As L&D experts, we will need to offer continuous learning focused on flexibility, collaboration, and speed to address changing business needs.

 Moving from being on the fringes of change and transformation to crafting and driving a culture and environment that enables agility

 Moving from a siloed skills framework to a cross-functional framework

 Moving from one-size-fits-all employee development plans to employee and team driven development paths that embed and sustain the transformation to agile.
 “Learning is the key to innovation and improvement in any organisation,” says Dr Hayward.
 “Agile working requires a culture where experimentation, risk-taking, and learning from failure are encouraged.

 Moving from focusing on individuals to focusing on teams.
 Hierarchical, fixed organisation structures need to be replaced to team-based, networked, and flexible organisation structures.

-HR can facilitate this by organizing team buildings that improve team cohesion.
-The HR BP also plays an important role in assisting the manager to build the ideal team with the right values and competences to achieve the strategic objectives of the organization.
+HR can facilitate this by organising team buildings that improve team cohesion.
+The HR BP also plays an important role in assisting the manager to build the ideal team with the right values and competences to achieve the strategic objectives of the organisation.